justinjiajia/cloud_security/labs/lab_6_1.md

    Note: Each time that you attempt to log in, you will see a message indicating that your authentication information is incorrect.
 This is expected!

-   A notification message will be sent to your subscribed email address in roughly 3 minutes, with the content similar to the following:
+   A notification message will be sent to your subscribed email address in a couple of minutes, with the content similar to the following:

    <img width="500" src="https://github.com/user-attachments/assets/317d956d-fbec-4901-983a-8a10b431e84e" />